-Lotte Weiss is a remarkable woman, who believes in miracles.
+Lotte Weiss was a remarkable woman, who believed in miracles.
 Without them she would not have survived.

 Lotte was born in Czechoslovakia into a large and loving family.
 This came to an abrupt end when, in 1942, Lotte was forcibly deported, together with two of her sisters, to Auschwitz.